mongodb-labs/py-tpcc/README.md

 ~/py-tpcc/pytpcc$ python ./tpcc.py --print-config mongodb > mongodb.config
 ```

-4. Edit the configuraiton for Postgres in the mongodb.config.
+4. Edit the configuration for Postgres in the mongodb.config.
    * Change shards to the number of `shards`
    * Change the mongodb connection `uri` string
    * Change the database `name`